-In addition to verifying that SMOG 2 will start, it is highly recommended that you also run the full set of test script provided as a tarball (smog-check), which is available at smog-server.org.
+In addition to verifying that SMOG 2 will launch, it is highly recommended that you also run the full set of test scripts, which are in the SMOG-CHECK subdirectory of the distribution.

-smog-check contains three test scripts, which test smog2, smog tools and the Shadow Contact Map program.
-When everything works well, performing the checks is as easy as issuing three commands.
-Just make sure you source configure.smog2 before running the tests.
+SMOG-CHECK contains a single script that will launch tests of smog2, smog tools and the Shadow Contact Map program (SCM).
+When everything works well, performing the checks is as easy as issuing a single command (assuming configure.smog2 was sourced and smog2 is in your path):